bakerdonkey/pyBlinx/README.md

 #### Mode
 The project has two modes -- chunk=0, vert/tri=1.
 Currently chunk is not implemented.
 Use vert/tri and provide vert and tri files.

+*Everything under here is outdated.
+Check on the wiki for the most up to date info*

 #### Triangle lists
 Triangle lists are lists of 16-bit ints that represent vertex indices in the vertex list.
 There are multiple types of models.
 Currently there are two known types -- simple and complex.
 However, there seems to exist other types.
 The triangle lists of these types are different.